AbbadAnes/social-media-network-simulation/README.md

 <h2> How to use the code? </h2>
-create a notbook mathematica copy paste the parts of code in the orde and execute as and then follow the evolution of the network.
+create a mathematica notbook, copy paste the code in the correct orde and execute it, follow the evolution of the network.
-<h2> Contribution and Acknowledgment </h2>
+<h2> Contribution</h2>
 <h3> Project realized by: </h3>
 - Anes Abdelfatah ABBAD.
 <br>